Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 Additional tools can be found in the *UVs Menu* under the *Snap* Submenu:

 Snap Pixels
-   Moves selection to nearest pixel
+   Moves selection to nearest pixel.
 Snap to Cursor
-   Moves selection to 2D cursor location
+   Moves selection to 2D cursor location.
 Snap to Adjacent Unselected
-   Moves selection to adjacent unselected element
+   Moves selection to adjacent unselected element.

 Weld and Align
 --------------

-the *Weld* tool, :kbd:`W-1` will move selected UVs to their average position
+The *Weld* tool, :kbd:`W-1` will move selected UVs to their average position.

 *Align*, :kbd:`W-2`, :kbd:`W-3`, and :kbd:`W-4`
 will line up selected UVs on the X axis, Y axis, or automatically chosen axis.